Sámi people: Division by country

 Nils Xavier was a well-known Sami pastor in the United States.

 According to the Norwegian Sámi Parliament, the Sámi population of Norway is 40,000.
 If all people who speak Sámi or have a parent, grandparent, or great-grandparent who speaks or spoke Sámi are included, the number reaches 70,000.
 As of 2021, 20,545 people were registered to vote in the election for the Sámi Parliament in Norway.
 The bulk of the Sámi live in Finnmark and Northern Troms, but there are also Sámi populations in Southern Troms, Nordland and Trøndelag.
 Due to recent migration, it has also been claimed that Oslo is the municipality with the largest Sámi population.
 The Sámi are in a majority only in Guovdageaidnu Municipality, Kárášjohka Municipality, Porsáŋgu Municipality, Deatnu Municipality and Unjárga Municipality in Finnmark, and Gáivuotna Municipality in Northern Troms.
 This area is also known as the Sámi core area, and Sámi and Norwegian are co-equal administrative languages here.

-According to the Swedish Sámi Parliament, estimates of the size of the Sámi population of Sweden ranges from 20,000 to 40,000.
+According to the Swedish Sámi Parliament, estimates of the size of the Sámi population of Sweden range from 20,000 to 40,000.
 As of 2021, 9,226 people were registered to vote in elections to the Swedish Sámi Parliament.

 According to the Finnish Population Registry Center and the Finnish Sámi Parliament, the Sámi population living in Finland was 10,753 in 2019.
 As of 31 December 2021, only 2,023 people were registered as speaking a Sámi language as their mother tongue.

 According to the 2010 All-Russia Census, the Sámi population of Russia was 1,771.